 The UB Summer Research Institute trains researchers in a collegial, intellectually engaging and multidisciplinary atmosphere.
 Workshop participants learn easy to understand practical information about statistics and methods, developing skills and knowledge to confidently analyze their own data.
 Our courses are appropriate for a range of researchers, including graduate students from all disciplines, private and public sector researchers and policymakers, and college and university faculty.
 Anyone with research experience/training who is interested in gaining new skills, or brushing up on the latest analytic techniques, is welcome.

-This course will familiarize students with qualitative data analysis, focusing on in-depth interviews and content analysis.
-Students will learn how to develop thematic codes, apply them to qualitative data, and analytically interpret the results.
-The course will conclude with discussion about writing and presenting the results of such analyses.
+Take a deep dive into familiarizing yourself with qualitative data analysis, focusing on in-depth interviews and content analysis.
+Learn how to develop thematic codes, apply them to qualitative data, and analytically interpret the results.
+You will conclude with an in-depth review about writing and presenting the results of such analyses.

-This course will begin with an overview of regression models, focusing on coefficients in multiple linear regression.
-Students will then learn several analytic techniques to further develop their skills.
-Specific topics will include testing coefficient differences across models; interaction terms; nonlinearity; and nonlinear interactions.
-The course will conclude with discussion about regression models for count and categorical outcomes.
+Begin with an overview of regression models, focusing primarily on the interpretation of coefficients in multiple linear regression and then learn several analytic techniques to develop your skills.
+Specific topics will include testing coefficient differences within/across models, interaction terms, nonlinearity, and nonlinear interactions.
+You will finalize your training experience with an overview of dealing with missing data as well as regression models for count and categorical outcomes.